When does meth peak?

 - sulfuric acid

-The ephedrine or pseudoephedrine is one of the main ingredients in methamphetamine.
-It can be found and extracted from many cough medications, while the other chemicals are extracted from batteries, brake cleaner, engine starter, fertilizer, rubbing alcohol…all common household supplies.
+N-methylamphetamine is the main active ingredient found in meth; ephedrine or pseudoephedrine are also common.
+These two ingredients can be found and extracted from many cough medications, while the other chemicals are extracted from batteries, brake cleaner, engine starter, fertilizer, rubbing alcohol…all common household supplies.

 Methamphetamine peak levels